GE is splitting into three companies – KION546

 General Electric, the industrial conglomerate founded by Thomas Edison in 1892, is breaking up.
 GE announced plans Tuesday to split into three separate companies.

-Shares of GE surged as much as 17% in premarket trading on the news before retreating to about an 6% gain an hour before the market open.
+Shares of GE surged as much as 17% in premarket trading on the news before retreating to about a 6% gain in early trading after the open.
 The stock was already up more than 25% in 2021 before the spin-off announcement.

 “We are putting our technology expertise, leadership, and global reach to work to better serve our customers,” he added.